tylertitsworth/5th-age-srd/Magic-Items/Consumables.md

 | Adventurer | +1 Oil | 100 gp |
 | Champion | +2 Oil | 200 gp |
 | Epic | +3 Oil | 400 gp |

 ---

+### Elemental

+Elemental oil doesn’t give a bonus to attacks or damage, but causes the weapon to deal a particular type of energy damage (fire, cold, lightning, acid, poison, holy, negative energy, force, thunder and the like).
+Elemental oil only works on weapons, not on implements or armor.

+**Costs** 150gp per vial.

+---

+### Quelling

+Oil of quelling temporarily suppresses the magical spirit of an item, for the duration of one fight or about fifteen minutes, whichever is shorter.
+The item still functions normally, but doesn’t have any quirks.
+When the oil wears off, though, the spirit wakes up cranky and mean, and is especially hard to control for some time afterwards.
+Champion-tier items need champion-tier oil of quelling to lull them into slumber; otherwise, they just get briefly drowsy.

+**Costs** 50gp/100gp/150gp.

+---

+### Oil of Torment

+This sticky unguent is hot to the touch.
+If you’re a magic item spirit, it’s agonizingly painful.
+Applying oil of torment to a weapon, implement or armor increases its bonus by +1 for the duration of the battle (turning a +1 sword into a +2 sword, for example) by whipping the spirit into a frenzy.
+The weapon also becomes cursed in some fashion, and this curse may linger even after the temporary bonus fades.
+Again, you need sufficiently potent oil of the right tier to affect an champion or epic-tier item.

+**Costs** 100gp/150gp/300gp.

+---